haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/config_file.md

 # Workflow configuration file

-Haddock3 is using a configuration file to define the workflow to be performed.
+Haddock3 uses a configuration file to define the workflow to be performed.
 A workflow is defined in simple configuration text files, similar to the [TOML](https://toml.io/en/) format but with extra features.

 It basically contains two main parts:
 * [Global parameters](./global_parameters.md): General parameters to be applied to the workflow, including input molecules and location where to run the docking protocol.
-* [List of modules](./modules_parameters.md): Sequence of [module names], defining the sequential order in which each module must be perfromed.
-Each module has several parameters, that can be defined to fine tune them, or left untouched therefore using default parameters.
+* [List of modules](./modules_parameters.md): Sequence of [module names], defining the sequential order in which each module must be performed.
+Each module has several parameters, that can be defined to fine-tune them, or left untouched therefore using default parameters.

 Examples of workflow configuration files are [available here !](https://github.com/haddocking/haddock3/tree/main/examples)